 Koprivica, Olejniczak power Florida State past North Florida

-Koprivica, Olejniczak power Florida State past North FloridaNorth Florida head coach Matthew Driscoll directs his team in the first half of an NCAA college basketball game against Florida State in Tallahassee, Fla., Tuesday, Dec.
-17, 2019.
-(AP Photo/Phil Sears)

-TALLAHASSEE, Fla.
-(AP) -- Balsa Koprivica scored 15 points and fellow big man Dominik Olejniczak added 11 as No. 19 Florida State defeated North Florida 98-81 on Tuesday night.
+TALLAHASSEE, Fla. — Balsa Koprivica scored 15 points and fellow big man Dominik Olejniczak added 11 as No. 19 Florida State defeated North Florida 98-81 on Tuesday night.

 The 7-footers were able to capitalize on their height advantage, making shots in the lane and leading the Seminoles to a 39-27 rebounding edge.
 Koprivica was 6 of 8 from the floor, while Olejniczak went 5 for 7.